-The Orillia Wind Ensemble was formed in 1986 originally as the Orillia Concert Band.
+The Orillia Concert Band was formed in 1986.
 At the time, newly retired music teacher Bob Plunkett was invited to conduct the band.
 Under his leadership, the band began presenting programs in 1987 that have become an important part of the musical life of Orillia and surrounding areas, establishing a reputation for high musical standards.

 Upon Plunkett’s retirement in 1997, Roy Menagh became the conductor and continued to develop the level of musicianship and establish the series concept of concerts the ensemble now presents.
 The name of the group was changed to Orillia Wind Ensemble when Roy took over to reflect the new direction of the band program.